cap-js/docs/java/change-tracking.md

 Take the order and item model used previously in this guide as an example.

 For deep updates, use `Update` statement with [delta representation](/java/working-with-cql/query-api#deep-update-delta) for its items or [full set representation](/java/working-with-cql/query-api#deep-update-full-set) if you overwrite complete document.
-Rest of

 Following update will yield two changelog entries: one for the order and one for the item.
 The change log entry for the item will also reflect that the root of the change is an order.